 Nespresso’s coffee makers have a descaling mode which is quite simple to use.
 You simply hold the Espresso and Lungo buttons until they flash, then fill up the water tank with a descale solution and hit the Lungo button.

 Keurigs often don’t have pod compartments, and in a way, their machines probably don’t need to be descaled as often as a Nespresso.
 In terms of the process, descaling a Keurig is more or less the same as Nespresso.
-For more details see our How to Descale a Nespresso post or our How to Descale a Keurig article.
+For more details see our How to Descale a Nespresso post or how to descale a Keurig when the Keurig descale light stays on.

 While Keurig and Nespresso machines are relatively easy to clean and even have a removable drip tray each, the fact of the matter is that one of Keurig’s downfalls, which is their lack of pod storage, actually becomes a benefit when it comes to the self-cleaning cycle.
 This is because you don’t end up with a pile of empty K-Cups in your machine spreading coffee ground residue over time.